Do biological molecular machines act as Maxwell's demons?: Results

-Both kinds of information are erased each time the system passes forward through the input gate and the molecule $P_1$ is created, hence the variable $X_1$ increases by one.
-In other words, the information created by the molecular machine in the successive transient stages is writen in the fluctuating number of product molecules $P_2$ created per product molecule $P_1$, i.e., in the fluctuating variable $X_2 - X_1$ (which can differ from the variable $X_2 - nX_1$!).
-We know that the corresponding stationary flux $J_2 - J_1$ is determined entirely by the transient stage dynamics (fig.~\ref{fig6}).
-What is more, it is positive for $\epsilon = J_2/J_1 > 1$, what, for the negative output force $\beta A_2$, means the entropy reduction, not production.
+Nowadays, it is impossible to determine the information of the first type experimentally, and for its theoretical determination, detailed studies of individual, successive transient protocols related to individual trajectories are needed \cite{Jarz11,Seif12,Parr15}.
+However, the information of the first type is strongly related to the information of the second type, directly registered in the single biomolecule experiments \cite{Kita97,Kita05,Ishi01,Yana08}.
+The information of the second type flows out of the machine and defines the number of the product molecules P$_2$, hence, the fluctuating variable $X_2$.
+Both types of information are erased each time the system passes forward through the input gate $1''1'$ and the molecule P$_1$ is created, hence, the variable $X_1$ increases by one.
+In other words, the information created by the molecular machine in the successive free energy transduction cycles is written in the fluctuating number of product molecules P$_2$, created per product molecule P$_1$, i.e., in the fluctuating variable $X_2-X_1$ which differs from the variable $X_2-nX_1$ in the case of the multiple output gate.
+We had already found that the corresponding stationary flux $J_2-J_1$ is determined entirely by the transient stage dynamics (Fig.~\ref{fig04}).